runlevel5/ruby-journal-source/source/_posts/2014-04-18-how-to-override-default-primary-key-id-in-rails.markdown

                  DELETE   /products/:sku(.:format)         products#destroy
 ```

-Please be noted that you need to modify the `ProductssController` to find Order record
+Please be noted that you need to modify the `ProductsController` to find Order record
 with `params[:sku]` instead of `params[:id]`.

 ```ruby